Garmin vs Strava: Leak Shows Connect Targeting Strava

 - An estimated 45 million active Garmin Connect users

-- A hardware sensor stack that produces physiological data, Strava can only dream of accessing
+- A hardware sensor stack that produces physiological data Strava can only dream of accessing

 Test 1.
 Critical mass of users

+Strava reported more than 195 million registered users in April 2026, adding three million per month through 2025.
+Garmin Connect has approximately 45 million active users per the5krunner’s modelling.
 Cliff Pemble disclosed strong double-digit growth in new registrations on the Q3 2025 earnings call, and Q1 2026 delivered the second consecutive 42 per cent fitness revenue increase, driven by volume.
+The Apple Watch and Wahoo Elemnt owners are not in Connect yet.
+Once (if) they are, the user-count question changes shape entirely.

 Test 2.
 An open ‘follow system’

+Strava’s graph has been open from launch.
 Garmin Connect has run a mutual-connection model where Following requires approval.
 The leaked app info indicates a rebuild around followers: mutual follows reframed as friends, follow requests and limits introduced, contact-based discovery added, privacy controls rebuilt around the new hierarchy.
 Garmin has not confirmed any of this, but the direction is consistent with what a social platform requires.

 Test 3.
 Community infrastructure

+Strava operates clubs, group challenges, and route sharing as core features, supports more than 50 activity types, and has acquired Runna and Recover Athletics.
 Garmin’s community infrastructure is deep in training and recovery but thinner on the social side: groups, Connect IQ third-party content, Garmin Coach adaptive plans, expanding strength-training content, and a fully featured recovery stack.
+The two platforms are converging from opposite directions.

 Test 4.
 A feed worth opening

 Strava users are split into browsers, who scroll through the feed to see what others have done, and checkers, who open the app to see their own activity and how their training partners performed on shared rides.
-Strava serves both adequately, you might even say “well”.
+Garmin Connect serves personal checking but struggles on the social side, lacking a Strava-style grouped-activity view and a decent social feed.
+Both are fixable, albeit a non-trivial exercise.

 Test 5.
 A competitive engagement layer, like segments

 Strava segments are the platform’s most enduring innovation.
 Every road, trail, street and loop can become a leaderboard.
-Of course, Strava knows the value here, and the full leaderboard access sits behind the subscription paywall.
+Garmin has the building blocks in place to compete:

 - Garmin Connect Segments, with native leaderboards visible on watches and Edge units